fsv2k5/algorithms-faang/README.md

 ```

 ## 4. First Unique Character in a String
+### Description: Return the index of the first character that appears only once (-1 if none).
 ```
 public int firstUniqChar(String s) {
     Map<Character, Integer> counts = new HashMap<>();